Local Moduli of Semisimple Frobenius Coalescent Structures: Introduction and results

-We give two explicit examples of the above procedure.
-One is from singularity theory in Section \ref{A_3case}, where we compute the monodromy data at points of the Maxwell Stratum of the $A_3$-Frobenius manifold (the monodromy data in this case are well known, though here we present for the first time in the literature their computation at a coalescence point, based on Theorem \ref{mainisoth}).
-The second example is new: in Section \ref{29novembre2016-1}, we explicitly compute the Stokes matrix and the central connection matrix of the quantum cohomology of the Grassmannian $\mathbb G_2(\mathbb C^4)$.
-The results presented in this example are quite important, because they make it evident that both formulations in \cite{dubro4},\cite{gamma1}, refining the original conjecture of \cite{dubro0}, require more investigations.
-A general formulation of the conjecture, and complete and detailed proofs for the case of complex Grassmannians, will be the content of a forthcoming paper \cite{CDG1}.
-We explicitly relate the monodromy data of $QH^\bullet(\mathbb G_2(\mathbb C^4)$ to characteristic classes of objects of an exceptional collection in $\mathcal D^b(\mathbb G_2(\mathbb C^4))$, establishing a correspondence between each region of the quantum cohomology and a full exceptional collection.
-See Theorem \ref{6-07-17-4} in the Introduction and Theorem \ref{resultg24}.
-To our best knowledge, it seems that such an explicit description has not been done in the literature.
+The second example is new: in Section \ref{29novembre2016-1}, we explicitly compute the Stokes matrix and the central connection matrix of the quantum cohomology of the Grassmannian $\mathbb G_2\big(\mathbb C^4\big)$.
+The computation can be done only at the locus of small cohomology, which is the only locus where the structure of the manifold is known.
+This is a locus of coalescence points.
+Thus, we will have to do the computation {\it at a coalescence point}, explicitly obtaining Stokes and central connection matrices there.
+Theorem \ref{mainisoth} becomes crucial in order to give geometrical meaning to our computation: it guarantees that the result obtained {\it at a coalescence point} provides the monodromy data in a whole neighbourhood of the point.
+Consequently the result can be extended {\it to the whole manifold} by an action of the braid group (explained in the paper).
+In this way, we will obtain the monodromy data of $QH^\bullet\big(\mathbb G_2\big(\mathbb C^4\big)\big)$ and explicitly relate them to characteristic classes of objects of an exceptional collection in $\mathcal D^b\big(\mathbb G_2\big(\mathbb C^4\big)\big)$, establishing a correspondence between each region of the quantum cohomology and a full exceptional collection.
+See Theorem~\ref{6-07-17-4} in the Introduction and Theorem \ref{resultg24}.
+To our best knowledge, it seems that such an {\it explicit} description has not been done in the literature.

+The results of the example in Section \ref{29novembre2016-1} are important, because they make it evident that both formulations in \cite{dubro4} and \cite{gamma1}, refining the original conjecture of \cite{dubro0}, require more investigations.
+A refinement of the conjecture of \cite{dubro0,dubro4}, its proof for the case of all complex Grassmannians, and the relation to the version given in \cite{gamma1}, will be the content of our paper \cite{CDG1}.

-We stress that the computation of the monodromy data of $QH^\bullet(\mathbb G_2(\mathbb C^4))$ is not {\it just} as a mere example of an application of Theorem \ref{mainisoth}.
-First of all, it yields an explicit result of great theoretical significance, as explained above.
-Moreover, it shows a high level of complexity as the first non trivial example in the literature concerning the analysis of linear differential systems with coalescing eigenvalues.
-Therefore, we believe that it can be considered as a reference example for future applications in the field of linear systems and isomonodromy deformations.
+In conclusion, the example in Section \ref{29novembre2016-1} yields an explicit result of great theoretical significance in the theory of Frobenius manifolds and quantum cohomology, because it clarifies the conjecture explained above and because it shows the crucial role of Theorem \ref{mainisoth}.
+From another point of view, it may also be considered as a non-trivial example of analysis of a linear differential system with coalescing eigenvalues, showing a high level of complexity.
+As such, it may serve as a useful example in the field of linear systems and isomonodromy deformations.